English

 What is covered in the required software?
 What do they do?

-My computer has fonts, why do I have to buy more?
+My computer has fonts, do I have to buy more?

+No, most professional fonts are included as part of the Adobe subscription.
 The quality and flexibility of the default fonts on a computer is less than professional, though many are used in a public setting.
 In order to meet the quality standards and expectations of the industry, students need to use fonts that demonstrate the complexities most projects require.
-The Adobe Font Folio Education Essentials is a special package that has high quality standards, professional approval and is priced substantially lower than normal retail.

 What if my computer is broken during the semester?